 Additional places to find George Washington’s New York:

-graves dating from the 1600s, with the remains of more than 400 souls, discovered in the 1990s during the excavation for a skyscraper.
+Graves dating from the 1600s, with the remains of more than 400 souls, were discovered in the 1990s during the excavation for a skyscraper.

 Also read this article by my friend and fellow history buff Rich Grant with additional details about George Washington’s New York City.